pdancel/GoogleMapsAPI/README.md

 # GoogleMapsAPI
-Use the Google Maps API to resolve street addresses to latitude and longitude coordinates
+The code in <b>GetCoordinates.py</b> is used to make an API call to Google Maps to resolve street addresses to latitude and longitude coordinates.